 To enable this, you have to set it up in your Hubstaff account by following the steps below:

-First you must connect your account in order to see tasks that are assigned to you.
+First, you must connect your account in order to see tasks that are assigned to you.
 Also, connecting an integration allows for time to be sent back to the third-party software.

-Click on Integrations on the sidebar menu in your Hubstaff account.
 Make sure you have selected the correct organization on the top right corner of the page.
-Then choose GitHub from the list of available integrations.
+Click on Integrations on the sidebar menu in your Hubstaff account, then choose GitHub from the list of available integrations.